Familial Colorectal Cancers: Hereditary Non-Polyposis Colon Cancer (HNPCC)/Lynch Syndrome

 Genetic Testing

 It is important to remember that a negative result is not always helpful.
 This could mean that there is no genetic mutation causing this cancer or increasing this family’s cancer risk.
-However, it could also mean that the test was not able to detect a mutation - even though one exists.
+However, it could also mean that the test was not able to find a mutation - even though one exists.
 This could happen if the family carries a mutation in a gene that has not yet been discovered or a mutation for which testing has not yet been developed.

 Cancer Screening in HNPCC